Grinduro returns to beautiful Mt. Shasta in 2023: May 19 - 21

 We believe that bike riders’ health, attitude and performance is directly related to the foods that they eat, so we have amazing food planned for the weekend.

 Breakfast, lunch and dinner are included for all racers on Saturday.
 Grinduro riders will enjoy lunch out on course, and the Grindurito lunch will be available in the venue.
-Chef Christian Bachman from Gather Catering Co. has prepared a mouth watering menu for you, with lots of great options for our vegan and gluten free friends…
+The chefs from our favorite restaurant in town - Pipeline Craft Taps and Kitchen - have prepared a mouth watering menu for you, with lots of great options for our vegan and gluten free friends.

 We’re always striving to hit the perfect Party-to-Race Ratio at Grinduro, and this year, we’ve lined up a stellar music set to help you shake things loose.